theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-3/index.md

 ---
 layout: base.njk

-title: "Mesoamerica"
+# === Expanded SEO Title ===
+title: "Mesoamerica: The Spiral of Return and Sacred Time"

-description: "Part III of the Afterlife Scrolls: sacred time, calendars of stone, and the cosmic architecture of death."
+description: "Part III of the Afterlife Scrolls: the Mesoamerican spiral of return, cosmic time cycles, celestial agriculture, and the resurrection of the soul through maize, sacrifice, and memory."

 excerpt: |
   You descended into Mictlán, outwitted the Lords of Xibalba, and faced the games of death.
   Now begins the spiral upward, through sacrifice, memory, and the soul’s return to the celestial maize field.

 tier: initiate

 pageId: "the-great-return-afterlife-season-1-mesoamerica-part-3"